Polyurethane is a durable finish that lasts long on the material. But over time, it starts to yellow. So how do you fix this?

 Polyurethane will not turn white paint to yellow.
-This is because polyurethane is a clear coat and as such isn’t designed with pigments that will turn white paint to yellow.
+This is because polyurethane is a clear coat and as such isn’t designed with pigments that will change the paint colors.

 As a clear coat, polyurethane is designed to reveal the color of the undercoat or paint underneath.
-So if you apply polyurethane over white paint, the paint will remain white, only that it will now have a glossy clear film over it.
+So if you apply it over white paint, the paint will remain white, only that it will have a glossy clear film over it.

 However, polyurethane can make white paint have a yellowish appearance over time.
 This is more common with oil-based polyurethane.
-When this happens, you should know that it’s not the white paint underneath that turns yellow.
-Rather, it’s the polyurethane coating that begins to have a yellow tint.
+When this happens, it’s not the white paint underneath that changed the color.
+Rather, it’s the sealant that begins to change its color.

-Since the clears coat is turning yellow due to polymer degradation or UV exposure, it can make the white paint underneath appear yellow making you feel that the polyurethane has turned your white paint to yellow.
+Since the clear coat is changing its color due to polymer degradation or UV exposure, it can make the white paint underneath change its color too.
+But, if you remove the sealant, the paint underneath will have the same color.

-Overall, polyurethane turning yellow is common and more common with oil-based polyurethane.
+Overall, polyurethane turning yellow is common and more common with the oil-based type.
 The yellowing is due to polymer degradation, UV exposure, or oily deposits.